 Mix Roux/Veggies into the Stock

-Lagniappe: Note on this two-pot technique: The idea is to combine the roux mixture with the stock so that it's smooth and without lumps.
+Lagniappe Tip: The idea is to combine the roux mixture with the stock so that it's smooth and without lumps.
 Can you do it all in one pot?
 Sure.
 I find it a little more trouble adding the stock to the roux.
 You need to do it slowly and make sure the Dutch oven is large enough to hold the entire gumbo.
-Using my two-pot technique, it's easier to blend small amounts of roux mixture into the stock and eliminate lumps than it is vice versa.
+Using this two-pot technique, it's easier to blend small amounts of roux mixture into the stock and eliminate lumps than it is vice versa.

 Simmer 1-Hour Covered

-Cook the Rice.
-Cook about 2 cups of raw rice according to the package instructions.
+Note on the Rice: Cook about 2 cups of raw rice according to the package instructions.
 This will yield about 6 cups of cooked rice.
 Set aside.

-There you have it.
 The stock has thickened and the chicken and sausage have fused their delicious flavors with the rich roux and vegetables.
-Remove the bay leaves, mound about ½ cup of white rice in the middle of the bowl and ladle the gumbo right on top.
+Remove the bay leaves; mound about ½ cup of white rice in the middle of the bowl and ladle the gumbo right on top.
+Don't overdo it with the rice, it's "soup-like" not rice and gravy!

 Potato Salad is a traditional side dish for gumbo in many parts of Louisiana.
 Crispy French bread and a nice green salad are natural accompaniments for gumbo.